One: Kagayaku Kisetsu e: Legacy

 A sequel loosely based on the One visual novel titled One 2: Eien no Yakusoku (One 2 ～永遠の約束～) was produced by the visual novel studio BaseSon, another brand under Nexton.
 One 2 was released first on April 26, 2002, and then again on April 25, 2003 with added voice acting, scenario, CGs and music.
 One 2 used the concept of the Eternal World established in One as a major motif as One had done.
 The Eternal World in One 2 is better explained than in One, though the two versions of the world differ to a certain extent due to the scenario writers that worked on One not being credited on the production staff of One 2.

+Remake

+An enhanced remake, titled One., was announced in July 2022 for Windows and the Nintendo Switch to commemorate Nexton's 30th anniversary, with Itaru Hinoue returning as the main illustrator.
+It was released on December 22, 2023, with support in English and Chinese by Shiravune.
+The remake was developed by Novamicus, a brand of Nexton.
+Unlike the original, the remake does not feature adult content in any of its versions.